root-project/web/install/index.md

 ```

 LCG views are available for CentOS7, CentOS8 and the latest MacOS and Ubuntu releases.
-For example, on CERN LXPLUS, you can set up a full environment that contains ROOT 6.24/00 with:
+For example, on CERN LXPLUS, you can set up a full environment that contains ROOT {% include root_stable_version %} with:

 ```
-source /cvmfs/sft.cern.ch/lcg/views/LCG_100/x86_64-centos7-gcc10-opt/setup.sh
+source /cvmfs/sft.cern.ch/lcg/views/LCG_100/{% include root_stable_dir %}/setup.sh
 ```

 To check what ROOT version is contained in an LCG release, you can visit [lcginfo.cern.ch](http://lcginfo.cern.ch/){:target="\_blank"}.